 - The Contractor shall abandon water mains where shown on the Plans.
-This includes, but is not limited to: - a) Cutting the main at each end; - b) Plugging the live main at the end(s) with push-on joint plug(s) and thrust block(s); - c) Plugging the abandoned main at its end(s) with brick and mortar, concrete, or mechanical joint plug; - d) Breaking down any gate wells (removing frame and cover, and the top 4 feet of the gate well structure, breaking out the gate well base, and backfilling as specified herein) in the abandoned line; - e) Removing and salvaging any valves and fittings; - f) Plugging the pipe in manholes with brick and mortar, concrete, or mechanical joint plug; and
+This includes, but is not limited to: - a) Cutting the main at each end; - b) Plugging the live main at the end(s) with push-on joint plug(s) and thrust block(s); - c) Plugging the abandoned main at its end(s) with brick and mortar, concrete, or mechanical joint plug; - d) Breaking down any gate wells or valve boxes (removing frame and cover, and the top 4 feet of the gate well structure, and backfilling as specified herein) in the abandoned line: - e) Removing and salvaging any valves and fittings, as directed; - f) Removing and salvaging all fire hydrants, unless otherwise directed; - g) Plugging the pipe in manholes with brick and mortar, concrete, or mechanical joint plug; and

-- g) Where abandoned water main is to be filled with flowable fill, the Contractor is responsible to provide all needed materials and appurtenances to properly introduce the flowable fill into the full length and cross section of the pipe being abandoned.
+- h) Abandoned water main in MDOT ROW, or where directed, shall be filled with flowable fill, the Contractor is responsible to provide all needed materials and appurtenances to properly introduce the flowable fill into the full length and cross section of the pipe being abandoned.
 The Contractor shall also provide the needed vent device(s) in order to remove air that becomes trapped during the filling operations.
 The ends of an abandoned water main shall be capped or bulkheaded with bricks and mortar to provide a watertight seal such that any remaining pipes in the structure are not impeded.
 Method of filling water main is subject to approval by the PSAA.
-See Article 5 (Streets), Section II (Materials Standards), Subsection P (Flowable Fill), of these Standards, for additional requirements. - 2.
+See Article 5 (Streets), Section II.P.
+(Flowable Fill), of these Standards, for additional requirements. - 2.
 In locations as shown on the Plans or where abandoned water main, valves, or valve wells are within 30 inches of the proposed subgrade, the pipe, valves or valve wells shall be removed completely.
 If located within the public rights-of-way, railroad rights-of-way, or within the influence of paved surfaces or structures, the resulting hole or trench shall be backfilled with MDOT Granular Material, Class II, in maximum lifts of 12 inches, and be compacted to 95% of its maximum dry density.
 Otherwise, backfill shall be PSAA approved native material, compacted to 90% of its maximum dry density, in lifts of 12 inches or less. - 3.
 Abandoned (salvaged) or removed valves, gate well castings and covers, and fire hydrant assemblies shall be neatly stacked on-site in a single location and delivered to Public Works within 2 days of removal.
 The Contractor shall provide the equipment and manpower to unload the salvaged components at the Public Works yard at a location indicated by City staff. - 4.
 When abandoning asbestos concrete water main pipes, the pipe shall be kept wet at all times while cutting or crushing operations are occurring.
 High-speed friction saws shall not be used to cut the pipe.
 Asbestos concrete pipe shall be abandoned by capping it on both ends and burying it in the trench.
 At no time shall any asbestos concrete pipe be removed from the site unless specifically directed to do so in writing by the PSAA.